The current Governors of our school are:-

 Finance, Buildings, Health & Safety

 At every FBHS meeting, one of the key areas that the group focuses on is budget monitoring.
 The responsibility of the governing body is to ensure value for money and this is achieved through the scrutiny of the budget at all levels.
-The group reviewed the Health & Safety policy.
-They also provided information required for the Schools Financial Value Standard (SFVS), discussed the possible replacement of our boiler and decided on a contractor to use for our 5 year electrical checks.
+The group reviewed the Bad Debt and redundant Equipment policies.
+They also discussed the proposed project to refurbish the boys and girls cloakrooms, giving approval for this to proceed.

 Full Governing Body

 At the full governing body meeting the chairs of the subcommittees fed back to the group and policies were approved.
-There was also a full report given by our SEN Co-Ordinator, Vicki Read, the latest version of our School Development and Improvement Plan (SDIP) was reviewed and the Headteacher’s report read and discussed.
+It was agreed that the latest version of our School Development and Improvement Plan (SDIP) would be split into committees for monitoring.
+The Headteacher’s report read and discussed.
+The Parent Governor vacancy on the board was also discussed.